BetterThanTomorrow/calva-cljs-testbed/README.md

 ```text
 Error [ERR_UNSUPPORTED_ESM_URL_SCHEME]: Only URLs with a scheme in: file, data are supported by the default ESM loader.
 Received protocol 'goog:'
 ```

+## Using a single :npm-module build with shadow-cljs v2.22.0